w15/fortune_teller/README.md

 ### Part 1: Static routes

-I've added a list of nav links to [http://localhost:3000/zodiacs/leo](http://localhost:3000/zodiacs/leo), [http://localhost:3000/zodiacs/cancer](http://localhost:3000/zodiacs/cancer), etc.
+I've added a list of links in the nav to [http://localhost:3000/zodiacs/leo](http://localhost:3000/zodiacs/leo), [http://localhost:3000/zodiacs/cancer](http://localhost:3000/zodiacs/cancer), etc. You'll find them in the dropdown under "Fortunes by Sign (static routes)."

 Currently, none of them work.
 In `routes.rb`, uncomment each one *one at a time* and make it work.
 I've planted at least one bug into each RCAV.